cs10/sp26/home.md

 ## Announcements: Monday, February 9

-- Read Weekly Blast 4 on EdStem (will be posted today).
+- Read Weekly Blast 4 on EdStem
 - Dan's office hours cancelled today (2/9) (he's meeting with a faculty candidate).
 - Project 2 has been released on the website!
 Due Monday, 2/23 (partners required).
 - QUEST 1 opens this Friday at 4 PM and will remain open until Sunday at 11:59 PM.